United Kingdom company law: History

-Company law in its modern shape dates from the mid-19th century, however an array of business associations developed long before.
-In medieval times traders would do business through common law constructs, such as partnerships.
+Company law in its modern shape dates from the mid-19th century; however, an array of business associations developed long before.
+In medieval times, traders would do business through common law constructs, such as partnerships.
 Whenever people acted together with a view to profit, the law deemed that a partnership arose.
 Early guilds and livery companies were also often involved in the regulation of competition between traders.

 As England sought to build a mercantile Empire, the government created corporations under a Royal Charter or an Act of Parliament with the grant of a monopoly over a specified territory.
 The best-known example, established in 1600, was the British East India Company.
 Queen Elizabeth I granted it the exclusive right to trade with all countries to the east of the Cape of Good Hope.
 Corporations at this time would essentially act on the government's behalf, bringing in revenue from its exploits abroad.
-Subsequently, the company became increasingly integrated with British military and colonial policy, just as most UK corporations were essentially dependent on the British navy's ability to control trade routes on the high seas.
+Subsequently, the company became increasingly integrated with British military and colonial policy, just as most British corporations were essentially dependent on the British navy's ability to control trade routes on the high seas.

 A similar chartered company, the South Sea Company, was established in 1711 to trade in the Spanish South American colonies, but met with less success.
 The South Sea Company's monopoly rights were supposedly backed by the Treaty of Utrecht, signed in 1713 as a settlement following the War of Spanish Succession, which gave the United Kingdom an assiento to trade, and to sell slaves in the region for thirty years.
 In fact the Spanish remained hostile and let only one ship a year enter.

 Unaware of the problems, investors in the UK, enticed by company promoters' extravagant promises of profit, bought thousands of shares.
-By 1717, the South Sea Company was so wealthy (still having done no real business) that it assumed the public debt of the UK government.
+By 1717, the South Sea Company was so wealthy (still having done no real business) that it assumed the public debt of the British government.
 This accelerated the inflation of the share price further, as did the Royal Exchange and London Assurance Corporation Act 1719, which (possibly with the motive of protecting the South Sea Company from competition) prohibited the establishment of any companies without a Royal Charter.
 The share price rose so rapidly that people began buying shares merely in order to sell them at a higher price.
 By inflating demand this in turn led to higher share prices.
 The "South Sea bubble" was the first speculative bubble the country had seen, but by the end of 1720, the bubble had "burst", and the share price sank from £1000 to under £100.
 As bankruptcies and recriminations ricocheted through government and high society, the mood against corporations, and errant directors, was bitter.
 Even in 1776, Adam Smith wrote in the Wealth of Nations that mass corporate activity could not match private entrepreneurship, because people in charge of "other people's money" would not exercise as much care as they would with their own.